EU AI Act

 Providing false, incomplete, or misleading information to national market surveillance authorities or the EU AI Office.
 Beyond fines, enforcement also includes market withdrawal, product recall, and suspension of EU market access.

-Answers to the questions we hear most from AI providers, enterprise deployers, and US companies navigating EU AI Act cybersecurity requirements.
+Answers to the questions we hear most from AI providers, enterprise deployers, and US companies preparing for the August 2 2026 deadline.
+Includes scope-clarifying answers about what we do and don't do.

 Does the EU AI Act require cybersecurity testing?